 Data Services (formerly the Data Centre) at Carleton University, established in 1965, was originally part of the Social Sciences Data Archives, located in the Department of Sociology and Anthropology.
 Its function is to serve as a depository for data and to encourage use of the data by faculty and students.

-Today, Data Services is a part of the Maps, Data and Government Information Centre (MADGIC).
+Today, Data Services is a part of Research Support Services.

 We are staffed mainly by Social Science students from the university.
 The students at Data Services help users obtain documentation and access to data held here and with other institutions and individuals.
 We also consider individual requests for assistance with data analysis and the use of UNIX, SPSS and other software packages.